 At the same time, the demographic of tenants isn’t just changing - it’s also growing.
 Gone are the days when renting was merely a step on the path to property ownership for students and young professionals.
 It’s now expected that by 2021, 25% of the population in the UK will be renting, a group made up of not just young people, but also families and retirees.

-But this growing demographic represents an opportunity for letting agents to overcome current market challenges by offering revenue-generating products and services to their tenants.
+This growing demographic represents an opportunity for letting agents to overcome current market challenges by offering revenue-generating products and services to their tenants.
 The key to capitalising on this opportunity is making sure those products and services match up with the expectations of tenants.
 It’s those letting agents who are able to achieve this that will stand out from the competition.

 Understanding these changing demands, therefore, is crucial - you need to make sure you’re providing services your tenants will actually want to buy.
 The best way to do this is by simply asking.
 This doesn’t mean contacting every single one of your tenants individually, but using technology to engage your tenants en mass.
 Letting agents can look to the retail sector for guidance on using feedback to improve brand loyalty and increase customer retention.
 By regularly engaging with their customers through surveys, retailers are able to identify gaps in service, what their customers would like to see less or more of and, crucially, what they would be happy to pay more for.